Review & Rating of South Padre Island Golf Club - Laguna Vista

 Some examples of why we really enjoy South Padre Island Golf Course include:

 The fairways are ample but if you miss them you could be in big trouble thanks to thick native grass, water, brush, wetlands, and sand.
-Touchstone has gotten the majrority of the fairway playing surface in very good condition but along the sides there is still several patchs of dirt with no grass.
+The majority of the fairway playing surface are in very good condition but along the sides there are several patches of dirt with no grass because the natural plants would take over and make the rough very tough.
 The fairways are thin and firm and give you lots of extra roll you need to manage.

 The greens were in very good condition, ran smooth and true, and held the ball very well.
 They range in size from small to average and are a variety of shapes.
 The slope and contour isn't severe but you will encounter some spines and tiers.
-The seemed to be running around a nine or so.
+Several of the greens are raised making it tough for a bump and run.
+They seemed to be running around an eighth or so.